Janmas32/Web_App_Tello_Drones/README.md

 # 3. Videos

-Later on we will add the explanatory video where the general ideas of the developed code are described and also two videos where the movement of the drones controlled by the Web App is shown.
+Below you can find the different explanatory videos, which describe the general ideas of the developed code, and also show the movement of the drones controlled by the Web App in question.
+- Video of the Web App code (ionic Vue): https://youtu.be/7ZsMCvmhoDg
+- Video of the server code for communication (Python): https://youtu.be/Wscy9plUOrw
+- Video showing the operation of the drone controlled by the Web App (individual):
+- Video showing the operation of a set of drones controlled by the Web App (swarm):